cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 #.
 For packages that we have currently loaded, determining which compiler/MPI/etc
    they were built for.

-In terms of seeing all of packages that are available, the Flavours and Homebrewed flavors strategies are probably the best.
+In terms of seeing all of packages that are available, the :ref:`Flavours <Flavours_strategy>` and :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` strategies are probably the best.
 The ``module avail`` command will list all modulefiles available, which will typically just be a list of packagename/version for each installed version.
 On a production system with many packages installed, even this can be a bit overwhelming to the user.

-The ``module avail`` command will also list all modulefiles for every installed package in the Modulerc-based strategy, but here every build of every version of every package will have a distinct modulefile.
+The ``module avail`` command will also list all modulefiles for every installed package in the :ref:`Modulerc-based_strategy`, but here every build of every version of every package will have a distinct modulefile.
 I.e., you will not just have ``foo/1.1`` and ``foo/2.4`` listings, but ``foo/1.1/gcc/8.2.0/nompi``, ``foo/1.1/gcc/8.2.0/mvapich/2.1``, ``foo/1.1/gcc/8.2.0/openmpi/3.1``, ``foo/1.1/intel/2018/nompi``, ``foo/1.1/intel/2018/intelmpi``, etc. modulefiles.
 Actually, the situation is even worse than that, as in this strategy there are often multiple modulefiles for the same build in order to ease navigation of the module tree, e.g. we could have ``foo/1.1/gcc/8.2.0/nompi`` and ``foo/gcc/8.2.0/nompi/1.1`` representing the same build of the same package.
-Whereas an unqualified ``module avail`` in the Flavours or Homebrewed flavors strategies can be a bit overwhelming in a large environment, with the Modulerc-based strategy it can become practically unusable.
+Whereas an unqualified ``module avail`` in the :ref:`Flavours <Flavours_strategy>` or :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` strategies can be a bit overwhelming in a large environment, with the :ref:`Modulerc-based_strategy` it can become practically unusable.

-While an unqualified ``module avail`` in the Flavours, Homebrewed flavors, and especially Modulerc-based strategies can inundate the user with modulenames, the Modulepath-based strategy has the opposite problem.
-With the Modulepath-based strategy, the modulefiles are split across multiple, often multually incompatible, modulepaths, so the module avail command will never return a list of all modulefiles installed, only those available given the previously loaded compiler/MPI libraries/etc. E.g., if a package foobar is only installed for a particular compiler/MPI combination, it will not appear in any module avail listing unless that particular compiler and MPI were previously loaded.
+While an unqualified ``module avail`` in the :ref:`Flavours <Flavours_strategy>`, :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>`, and especially :ref:`Modulerc-based <Modulerc-based_strategy>` strategies
+can inundate the user with modulenames, the :ref:`Modulepath-based_strategy` has the opposite problem.
+With the :ref:`Modulepath-based_strategy` strategy, the modulefiles are split across multiple, often multually incompatible, modulepaths, so the module avail command will never return a list of all modulefiles installed, only those available given the previously loaded compiler/MPI libraries/etc. E.g., if a package foobar is only installed for a particular compiler/MPI combination, it will not appear in any module avail listing unless that particular compiler and MPI were previously loaded.

-While the number of modulefiles listed in an unqualified ``module avail`` command in the Modulerc-based strategy is unwieldy, if one adds a partial package specification argument, the number of modulefiles returned is greatly reduced.
+While the number of modulefiles listed in an unqualified ``module avail`` command in the :ref:`Modulerc-based_strategy` is unwieldy, if one adds a partial package specification argument, the number of modulefiles returned is greatly reduced.
 This smaller list can provide information about which compilers/MPI/etc. are compatible with a specific version of a package.
 For example, to see the compilers for which ``foo/2.4`` is built, we can